 The low-temp steam room is neither steamy nor hot.
 If you want more heat, you may want to move to the mid-temp room right next to it.

-For those who don’t like the heat, run over to this ice room!
+For those who don’t like the heat, run over to the ice room!

-It’s a perfect spot to cool off after sweating out in the hot sauna.
+It’s the perfect spot to cool down after sweating it out in the hot sauna.
 But since it is freezing cold, you’ll probably want to get out of this room after 2 minutes.

 4. Use a massage chair to relax your muscles

-You can also find these comfortable massage chairs in front of the Korean traditional charcoal kiln.
-Just put your key and you can use these massage chairs and get a great leg and back massage 🙂
+You’ll find these comfortable massage chairs in front of the Korean traditional charcoal kiln.
+Just tap your key to use these massage chairs and get a great leg and back massage 🙂

 5. Do explore other areas or floors in Dragon Hill Spa